charlize-debeer/ac-mlp-redirect-feature/readme.md

 # AC Geo Redirect

-This is a plugin to make geo redirect happen when visiting a site and a site in your country exists
+This is a plugin to make geo redirect happen when visiting a site and a site in your country exists.

+In order for this plugin to work, the correct headers _must_ be sent.
+These will either be: `x-geoip-country` for NGINX or `cf-ipcountry` for Cloudflare.

+**You must ask Toni to configure the headers for the site in order for this plugin to work at all!!!**

 ## How to

 1. Install Multilingualpress 3.
-2. Install Ac Geo Redirect
+2. Install this plugin
-3. The settings for the popup is found under Settings->Ac Geo Redirect
+3. The settings for the popup are found under Settings->Ac Geo Redirect
 4. :heart: that's it

-**OBS!** Ac Geo Redirect plugin is dependent on Multilingualpress 3.
+**OBS!** Ac Geo Redirect plugin is dependent on Multilingualpress 3 which is not currently available.
+Ask Samuel for help in acquiring a copy!

 ### Tests